 The Company's non-financial assets requiring impairment testing consist of property, plant and equipment [note 3(e)] and intangible assets [note 3(f)].
 The Company's intangible assets consist of goodwill and licenses both of which have indefinite lives.
 Non-financial assets are reviewed at each reporting date for indications of impairment.
-If any indication of impairment exists, the recoverable amount of the asset(s) is estimated.
-Regardless of any indication of impairment, the recoverable amounts of intangible assets are determined annually at December 31.
+If any indications of impairment exists, the recoverable amount of the asset(s) is estimated.
+Regardless of any indications of impairment, the recoverable amounts of intangible assets are determined annually at December 31.

-Assets that cannot be tested individually for impairment are grouped into cash generating units ("CGUs").
-A CGU is defined as the smallest group of assets that generate cash inflows that are largely independent of cash inflows of other CGU's.
-Intangible assets that were acquired in a business combination are allocated to the CGU's that are expected to benefit from the business combination.
-All of the Company's non-financial assets have been grouped or allocated to CGU's.
+Assets that cannot be tested individually for impairment are grouped into CGUs.
+A CGU is defined as the smallest group of assets that generate cash inflows that are largely independent of cash inflows of other CGUs.
+Intangible assets that were acquired in a business combination are allocated to the CGUs that are expected to benefit from the business combination.
+All of the Company's non-financial assets have been grouped or allocated to CGUs.

 An impairment loss is recognized when the carrying amount of a CGU is greater than its estimated recoverable amount.
-Impairment losses are recognized in profit(loss) in the period in which they occur.
-An impairment loss at a CGU will be allocated first to any goodwill to the extent there is goodwill included in the CGU and then to licenses to the extent there is licenses included in the CGU and then to other assets in the CGU on a prorated basis.
+Impairment losses are recognized in profit or loss in the period in which they occur.
+An impairment loss at a CGU will be allocated first to any goodwill to the extent there is goodwill included in the CGU, then to licenses to the extent there is licenses included in the CGU and then to other assets in the CGU on a prorated basis.